 Doctoral students should follow the above guidelines except where they differ from those given in this section (or in the AR1551 syllabus) on dissertation procedure.
 Students will have three (3) years from completing their comprehensive exam to complete the dissertation and live defense (Viva Voce) along with subsequent revisions.
 Under consultation of the program director, the student will select an acceptable topic on which to perform original research and write a doctoral dissertation (AR1551 Dissertation).
 The dissertation shall conform to SBL or Turabian format, with the text-proper being no less than 250 pages (not including bibliography, appendices, charts, tables, figures, etc.), and not exceeding 500 pages.
-Three VIU faculty members and one external reader shall contribution to the field of study and 2) incorporate aspects of both archaeology and biblical history.
+Three VIU faculty members and one external reader shall constitute the student's dissertation committee.
+The topic must be: 1) a unique contribution to the field of study and 2) incorporate aspects of both archaeology and biblical history.
 The dissertation shall be defended before the committee and other members of the VIU postgraduate faculty.
 (See the AR1551 syllabus for details).